How To Find An Ethical Elephant Sanctuary In Thailand In 2024 (And What To Avoid)

 But not all elephants are snatched from the wild.
 Many are born in captivity, where they will never get to experience true freedom, fulfill natural tendencies, or live fully, healthy lives.
 This process of “breaking” must be done in order for elephants to perform tricks, participate in manual labor, star in circus shows, or give rides to humans.

-The Harm In Elephant Rides
+The Cons Of Elephant Rides In Thailand

 Aside from the mental/emotional toll that “breaking” an elephant takes on them, giving rides to humans is incredibly physically taxing for elephants.
 The continuous pressure on their bodies can deteriorate the tissue and bones in their back, causing irreversible damage to their spines.
 And when elephants don’t behave while preforming or giving rides, they are often beaten, tortured, or stabbed with hooks.

-Finding An Ethical Elephant Sanctuary
+Finding An Ethical Elephant Sanctuary In Thailand

 Finding a place that is a true sanctuary for animals can be tough.
 While in Thailand, I saw countless places calling themselves “elephant sanctuaries” even though they allowed tourists to ride elephants.
 There have also been reported cases of elephants at these sanctuaries being chained for long hours, forced to sleep on concrete, and malnourished.